bbauska/Coursera-Bootstrap/readme.md

 They are users that use these frameworks for implementing websites.

-This community of users will provide you with a very efficient way of being able to solve issues that you may encounter when you\'re applying anyone of this frameworks for your website design.
+This community of users will provide you with a very efficient way of being able to solve issues that you may encounter when you&apos;re applying anyone of this frameworks for your website design.

 Given these different advantages, why would you not want to resort to using a front-end web UI framework?

-With this understanding of front-end web UI frameworks, let\'s now proceed forward to learn more about Bootstrap, the most popular front end web UI framework.
+With this understanding of front-end web UI frameworks, let&apos;s now proceed forward to learn more about Bootstrap, the most popular front end web UI framework.